Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 You can download and setup the Cloud SQL proxy by following [these instructions](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test#install-proxy).
 Take note of where you download the proxy script.
 You will need to run it often, so keep it in a place that's easy to reference.

 ### Clone this repository
 Clone this repository to your machine by running `git clone https://github.ncsu.edu/ssaia/shellcast.git`.
+It's recommended that you clone the repository to a relatively shallow path in your file system.
+If the path to the repo is too long, then it can cause issues with Unix sockets (see [Use the Cloud SQL proxy (TCP and Unix socket)](#use-the-cloud-sql-proxy-tcp-and-unix-socket)).

 ### Setup Python virtual environment
 1. Make sure that you have Python 3 installed on your machine.